mozilla/build-fwunit/docs/testing.rst

 .. code-block:: python

-    from fwunit.tests import Rules
+    from fwunit import TestContext

-    rules = Rules('source-name')
+    rules = TestContext('source-name')

-The ``Rules`` class uses ``fwunit.yaml`` in the current directory to look up the proper source file for the given source name.
+The :py:class:`~fwunit.analysis.testcontext.TestContext` class uses ``fwunit.yaml`` in the current directory to look up the proper source file for the given source name.

 IPs and IPSets
 --------------